 The COUNTIF function counts the number of times the value in B2 occurs in the cell range A2:A9.

-If this count is more than 0, it means a duplicate of the B2 value exists in column A. It could exist once, twice or more times.
-In either case, as long as the count is more than 0, the function returns a TRUE.
+If this count is more than 0, it means a duplicate of the B2 value exists in column A. It could exist once, twice, or more times.
+In either case, if the count is more than 0, the function returns a TRUE.

-When the function returns a TRUE value, our conditional formatting gets to work and highlights cell B2.
+When the function returns a TRUE value, conditional formatting works and highlights cell B2.

 This is repeated for all cells starting from B2 to B12.